xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 - the master has failed and HA is disabled.
 The admin should re-enable HA or fix the problem manually.

-The local allocator
+The local-allocator
 ===================

-There is one local allocator process per attached SR. The process will be spawned by the SM ```sr_attach``` call, and sent a shutdown message from the ```sr_detach``` call.
+There is one `local-allocator` process per attached SR. The process will be spawned by the SM ```sr_attach``` call, and sent a shutdown message from the ```sr_detach``` call.

-The local-allocator should be configured by command-line arguments:
+The `local-allocator` accepts command-line arguments:

 ```
 thin-lvhd-local-allocator     \
+  --config <path>             \
   --socket <path>             \
   --journal <path>            \
   --freePool <path>           \